 Once you have your test results, don’t forget to constantly refine and re-examine your approach to keep pace with changing customer demands.

 Another key aspect of launching a successful subscription program is offering customers the ability to self-manage their subscriptions through an online portal.
 As subscriptions grow more popular, customers value convenience — locking them in a cycle without flexibility will lead to unhappy subscribers.
 They need the ability to pause, change the frequency or change the components of their subscriptions starting from day one.
 These capabilities can save your customer service teams time and resources.

 Just because customers subscribe to a product doesn’t mean they are locked in for life.
 Brands and merchants need to continuously use personalization and recommendations to safeguard customer loyalty and extend customer lifetime value.
 Look for opportunities to upsell, offer discounts and provide transparency to retain customers.

 Inspire consumer trust by displaying product reviews and allowing guarantees or refunds.
-According to our September 2022 Subscription Commerce Conversion Index, more than 80% of merchants display product ratings and reviews to increase transparency and attract new customers.
+According to our April 2023 Subscription Readiness Report, more than 86% of top-performing merchants display product ratings and reviews to increase transparency and attract new customers.

 Additionally, customers expect a seamless user experience with added features for convenience.
 Many consumers use subscriptions to save time and money, which means they expect subscription benefits like free shipping, discounts and added freebies.
 Online shoppers’ expectations are constantly evolving — keeping an eye on trends will help improve brand loyalty while enticing new subscribers.